Study the history, theory, and aesthetics of film in one of the first university departments devoted to studying the art form.

 The Department of Photography & Imaging is centered on making and understanding images.
 You’ll explore photo-based imagery as personal and cultural expression.
 Summer courses, offered in both traditional and new technologies, are taught by a faculty of renowned artists and working professionals.

 The Clive Davis summer program provides a unique opportunity to experience the first institute of its kind to offer professional business and artistic training toward a BFA in recorded music.
-You’ll choose courses from any of the three main areas of curricular study: business, production, and history and criticism.
+You’ll choose courses from any of the four main areas of curricular study: business, production, musicianship & performance, and writing, history, & emergent media.

 Television Writing Certificate